owencaseyjames/PyShoreVolume/README.md

 7. Save both Intersection and Transect file to the desired directory.
 <img width="32%" alt="Intersections" src="https://user-images.githubusercontent.com/103570277/233673250-6dacea21-1041-4cfd-9815-5d7f8b944be1.png">
 </p>
+*Note - A QGIS script that merges elevation files, extracts shoreline contours from each date at user defined heights and merges the shoreline into one shapefile is available in the 'Extras' folder.

 For the DEM functions a single polygon shapefile is required to define the region under analysis and mask the DEM's to the set region in question.